 In April 2020, the Court issued a memorandum decision that set aside and remanded the above-noted claim.
-Specifically, the Court determined that VA failed to satisfy its statutory mandate to supply an adequate statement of reasons or bases where the Board neglected to properly address whether a VA examination or medical opinion was warranted.
+Specifically, the Court determined that VA failed to satisfy its statutory mandate to supply an adequate statement of reasons or bases where the Board neglected to properly discuss entitlement to a compensable rating in light of Appellant's reports of pain, and entitlement to a separate evaluation based on his testimony.
+In addition, VA failed to satisfy its duty to assist where the Board relied on inadequate VA examinations.